roberveral/mimir/docs/oauth2webserver.md

 In order to use this flow, the application must be registered as a client in the OAuth Server to obtain client credentials.

+The client needs to declare that it wants to use the `authorization_code` flow.

 ### Step 1: Obtain an authorization code

 From your application, you have to redirect the user to the OAuth Server's authorization URL, setting the